Drifter-Supremo/gorlea-tasks/memory-bank/projectbrief.md

 ## Success Criteria
 1. Users can add tasks using natural language with 90%+ parsing accuracy
+2. Complex date expressions are correctly interpreted with proper temporal context
-2. Tasks synchronize reliably across devices with minimal latency
+3. Tasks synchronize reliably across devices with minimal latency
-3. UI remains responsive and functional on mobile and desktop
+4. UI remains responsive and functional on mobile and desktop
-4. Application provides value even without an internet connection
+5. Application provides value even without an internet connection
-5. AI assistant provides contextually relevant and helpful responses
+6. AI assistant provides contextually relevant and helpful responses